Unification of Italy: Cavour and prospects for unification

 Morale was of course badly weakened, but the dream of Risorgimento did not die.
 Instead, the Italian patriots learned some lessons that made them much more effective at the next opportunity in 1860.
 Military weakness was glaring, as the small Italian states were completely outmatched by France and Austria.

 France was a potential ally, and the patriots realized they had to focus all their attention on expelling Austria first, with a willingness to give the French whatever they wanted in return for essential military intervention.
 As a result of this France received Nice and Savoy in 1860.
-Secondly, the patriots realized that the Pope was an enemy, and could never be the leader of a united Italy.
+Secondly, the patriots realized that the pope was an enemy, and could never be the leader of a united Italy.
 Thirdly, they realized that republicanism was too weak a force.
 Unification had to be based on a strong monarchy, and in practice that meant reliance on Piedmont (the Kingdom of Sardinia) under King Victor Emmanuel II (1820–1878) of the House of Savoy.

-Count Cavour (1810–1861) provided critical leadership.
+Camillo Benso, Count of Cavour (1810–1861) provided critical leadership.
 He was a modernizer interested in agrarian improvements, banks, railways and free trade.
 He opened a newspaper as soon as censorship allowed it: Il Risorgimento called for the independence of Italy, a league of Italian princes, and moderate reforms.
 He had the ear of the king and in 1852 became prime minister.
 He ran an efficient active government, promoting rapid economic modernization while upgrading the administration of the army and the financial and legal systems.
 He sought out support from patriots across Italy.

 In 1855, the kingdom became an ally of Britain and France in the Crimean War, which gave Cavour's diplomacy legitimacy in the eyes of the great powers.

 Towards the Kingdom of Italy

 Pisacane fiasco

 In 1857, Carlo Pisacane, an aristocrat from Naples who had embraced Mazzini's ideas, decided to provoke a rising in the Kingdom of the Two Sicilies.
 His small force landed on the island of Ponza.
 It overpowered guards and liberated hundreds of prisoners.
 In sharp contrast to his hypothetical expectations, there was no local uprising and the invaders were quickly overpowered.
-Pisacane was killed by angry locals who suspected he was leading a gypsy band trying to steal their food.
+Pisacane was killed by angry locals who suspected he was leading a Romani band trying to steal their food.